fieldtrip/website/workshop/chieti2015/virtualchannel.md

 {% include image src="/assets/img/workshop/chieti2015/virtualchannel/screen_shot_2015-09-17_at_09.36.34.png" width="500" %}

-    % load these from fieldtrip/template
+    % load these from the fieldtrip/template directory template_mri = ft_read_mri('template/anatomy/single_subj_T1_1mm.nii');
-    template_mri = ft_read_mri('single_subj_T1_1mm.nii');
-    tmp = load('standard_sourcemodel3d6mm.mat');
+    tmp = load('template/sourcemodel/standard_sourcemodel3d6mm.mat');
     template_sourcemodel3d = tmp.sourcemodel;

-We want to visualise the various geometrical objects that we read into memory.
+We want to visualize the various geometrical objects that we read into memory.
 For that we want to have them all expressed in the right coordinate system (which now has been taken care of) and in the same units.

     individual_mri            = ft_convert_units(individual_mri, 'mm');
     individual_sourcemodel3d  = ft_convert_units(individual_sourcemodel3d, 'mm');